Difference between Network Security and Cybersecurity?

 Looking at this in another way, network security is a subset of cybersecurity, which, in turn, is a subset of information security, another separate issue.
 However, if you evaluate your security needs, the planning should be reduced to the lowest level.
 At each level, procedures and tools must ensure that access to confidential information is controlled and measures are taken to detect and mitigate any infringement that could lead to the disclosure of such information.
 Ultimately, the survival of a company could depend on the success in creating such a framework.

-ICOHS College offers IT programs and courses that includes education on cybersecurity, like the CompTIA Security+ certificate.
+ICOHS College offers IT programs and courses that include education on cybersecurity, like the CompTIA Security+ certificate.
 CLICK HERE to learn more!